celesrenata/pfsense-ultimate-config/README.md

     * **Description:** Home CA
     * **File Contents:** Paste the contents of the file you just opened previously in your text editor.
 13. Save
-    * This will give you a place to install the certificate on guest systems without risking your login credentials to guest devices.
+    * This will give you a place to install the certificate on guest systems without risking your login credentials with guest devices.
 14. Navigate to: **Services > Squid Proxy Server > Local Cache**
 15. Save -- This step is required to setup the squid cache before starting the service.
 16. Navigate to: **Services > Squid Proxy Server > Local General**